Chase Ultimate Rewards: Our Complete Guide to Maximizing Your Points

 Hyatt transfers are AMAZING!

 While I haven’t stayed at any of Hyatt’s all-inclusive properties yet, I will certainly do so eventually.
 However, I get pretty excited about almost all of Hyatt’s properties and their rewards program in general.
 Why?
 In addition to being able to use your points at properties worldwide (including some awesome all-inclusive resorts), the program hasn’t been devalued like many of the other hotel programs....yet.
 My favorite Hyatt redemption so far is when we stayed at the Park Hyatt Vendome in Paris.
 Rooms were over $900 per night when we stayed, but we didn’t pay a dime for the experience.
 It was awesome!

 Now that you know all about Chase Ultimate Rewards and their many valuable uses, it’s time to explore the different ways you can rack up as many points as possible!
 Obviously, more points = more free travel!
 If you’re looking for a way to earn thousands of dollars in free travel, here are some top strategies to consider.

 Apply for new credit cards and earn huge signup bonuses. -Obviously, the easiest way to rack up a ton of Chase points is by signing up for credit cards and earning their respective signup bonuses.
 By signing up for the Chase Sapphire Preferred, Ink Business Preferred Credit Card, and Chase Freedom over time, you can earn over 150,00 points through just the signup bonuses alone.
-Obviously, you’ll want to make sure your credit is in good standing before you apply.
-In addition, it’s my opinion that you should never pursue credit card rewards if you’re in debt!

 Get your spouse to sign up for double the points. – If you play your cards right, both you and your spouse can sign up for the same Chase cards and earn the signup bonuses twice!
 If you want to go this route, however, you’ll want to make sure you don’t add each other as an authorized user.
 Why?
 Because some of the new rules from Chase make it harder to get a Chase card if your spouse has one and you are their authorized user already.